twenty-eighty/pareto-client/README.md

 4. Open the frontend and backend separately (`frontend` and `nostr_backend` directories)

 ## Frontend
-1. run ./generate\_tailwind\_modules.sh (only needed once)
-2. run ./gentranslations.sh to generate the code for the English language version
+1. run ./build.sh (only needed once to generate the code for translations and Tailwind CSS modules)
-3. run `./run.sh` in the frontend directory.
+2. run `./run.sh` in the frontend directory.

 On http://localhost:1234/read you'll find the Pareto client.

+In case you get a build error make sure that the following line is present in the file `~/.tool-versions`:
+`elm 0.19.1`

 You'll notice a small rect bottom/right of the screen that allows to open the Elm debugger.